isabella232/website-27/docs/bebop/source/includes/_events_ardrone3.md

 ```

 Wifi scan results.<br/>
+Please note that the list is not complete until you receive the event [WifiScanEnded](#ARDrone3-NetworkState-AllWifiScanChanged).<br/>

 * ssid (string): SSID of the AP<br/>
 * rssi (i16): RSSI of the AP in dbm (negative value)<br/>